pmean/build-website/text/06/DifferencesInChildren.md

   Less protective muscle around internal organs.
 Internal organs are more susceptible to traumatic forces.
 Recognition of internal injury requires a high degree of suspicion, and such injury should not be ruled out based on the absence of external signs of trauma.

   Small size.
-More vulnerable to exposure and toxicity from agents that are heavier than air, such as sarin gas and chlorine, and that accumulate closer to the ground.
+More vulnerable to exposure and toxicity from agents that are heavier than air, such as sarin gas and chlorine, and that accumulate closer to the ground.            <U+FFFD>

   Less fat, less elastic connective tissue, and closer proximity of chest and abdominal organs.
-Higher frequency of multiple organ injury.
+Higher frequency of multiple organ injury.                                                                                                                           <U+FFFD>

   Head is proportionally larger and heavier in children.
 Head injury is common in young children.
 Head size also makes children more susceptible to greater heat loss when they are exposed during resuscitation.